ISZ-Hacker-Organization/I2plg-Loader/README.md

 # I2plg-Loader
 - Loads I2plg Plugins into Ice Station Z 2021.
 - Allows for Hacking, Debugging, and Modding.
+- After editing the file, change the file name to ".I2plg".

 # I2plg Documentation: